esp8266/Arduino/doc/esp8266wifi/bearssl-client-secure-class.rst

 setFingerprint(const uint8_t fp[20]) / setFingerprint(const char *fpStr)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Verify the SHA1 fingerprint of the certificate returned matches this one.
 If the server certificate changes, it will fail.
 If an array of 20 bytes are sent in, it is assumed they are the binary SHA1 values.
-If a `char*` string is passed in, it is parsed as a series of human-readable hex values separated by spaces or colons (i.e. `setFingerprint("00:01:02:03:...:1f");`)
+If a `char*` string is passed in, it is parsed as a series of human-readable hex values separated by spaces or colons (e.g. `setFingerprint("00:01:02:03:...:1f");`)

 setTrustAnchors(BearSSLX509List *ta)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^